eclipse/xtext/Builds.md

    * Blog (for releases)
 1. Add / Update xtext-reference-projects
    * Only applicable for releases or the first milestone of a new release phase.
+1. Adjust the bootstrap version to use the newly produced milestone / release

 Check that everything was promoted correctly:
 1. [Xtext Downloads Page](https://www.eclipse.org/modeling/tmf/downloads/) should list the new release